lrq3000/pyFileFixity/README.rst

    is also available).

-Note that all tools are primarily made for command-line usage (type script.py --help to get extended info about the accepted arguments), but you can also use rfigc.py and header\_ecc.py with a GUI by using the --gui argument (must be the first and only one argument supplied).
-The GUI is provided as-is and minimal work will be done to maintain it (the focus will stay on functionality rather than ergonomy).
+Note that all tools are primarily made for command-line usage (type pff <subcommand> --help to get extended info about the accepted arguments)

 IMPORTANT: it is CRITICAL that you use the same parameters for correcting mode as when you generated the database/ecc files (this is